 What is the typical workflow for an Excel translation project?
 It begins with the source workbook being provided for translation by the client.
 The file is first analyzed and prepared for translation to ensure that any content that does not require translation is protected, as well as protecting all formula functions.
 All content is then reviewed to highlight any questions there may be before the actual translation is launched.

 Interpro has been providing Excel translation services into the world's most popular languages since 1995.
+These services are certified to ISO 9001:2015 and 17100:2015 standards.
 For your upcoming Excel translation project, contact us and let us assist you in ensuring success.